AdobeDocs/experience-manager-64.en/help/communities/using/configure-messaging.md

 This feature may be included when a [community site](../../communities/using/overview.md#communitiessites) is created.

-The messaging features provides the ability to :
+The messaging features provides the ability to:

 * send a message to one or more community members
 * send a message to a community member group